donaldshen/mobile-portfolio/README.md

 ```

 ## Part 2: Optimize Frames per Second in pizza.html
+#### Overall
+- Replaced all querySelector(all) by getElementBy(Id/ClassName) accordingly.
+  > getElementsByClassName returns a live NodeList while querySelectorAll returns a static NodeList, which means it must query the dom for changes.
+That result in forced-synchronous-layout.

 #### Inside `DOMContentLoaded` event listener:
-- Reduced pizza number from 200 to 40.
+- Reduced pizzas in background from 200 to 40.
 Five rows can cover a screen with 1080px height.

-- Replaced querySelector by getElementById.
-  > getElementsById returns a live NodeList while querySelector returns a static NodeList, which means it must query the dom for changes.
-That result in forced-synchronous-layout.
+- ~~Rendered all pizzas in their own layer.~~
+  > Sometimes it made frame-rate better but sometimes it don't.
+And this opt will increase scripting&composite time for sure.
+So I decided to deprecate it.

 #### Inside `updatePositions`
 - Used getElementsByClassName instead of querySelectorAll.